 - The first is our knowledge and expertise.
-Clients often comment on our personal approach & professionalism and love the combination of our design flair, supply chain experience and operational expertise.
+Clients often comment on our personal approach & professionalism and love the difference the combination of our design flair, supply chain experience and operational expertise make to their projects.
 This focus on continually delivering exceptional services is core to who we are.

-- The second is our commercial awareness.
-Our clients really appreciate our deep understanding of the importance of return on their investment and the value we bring to their projects from that perspective.
+- The second is commercial awareness.
+Clients appreciate our deep understanding of the importance of return on their investment and the value we bring to their projects from that perspective.
 They are typically surprised and delighted with the difference that makes to the overall success of their projects.

 - The third is that we are not just creative, we are innovative at heart.
 Over the past 10 years, we’ve developed a reputation for harnessing technology to bring greater efficiencies and value to client’s projects.
 With our Dare to Disrupt approach and our cloud-based apps, we are changing the way projects are run and can share real-time design, procurement and installation information across all our projects.

 Since launching OCCA, do you have a favourite project that you have worked on?